bradmontgomery/django-redis-metrics/README.rst

 * *only* backed by Redis
 * does not require Celery
-* currently no grouping of Metrics
 * no timing

-In addition, there are some built-in default views and templates for viewing metrics and charts backed by google charts.
+Additionally, there are some built-in views and templates that include charts (backed by the Google Charts API) for metrics.

 License